A Compelling Case for SparkR

 There are some key points here:

-• The dplyr, mlr and Cubist packages need to be installed on all of the worker instances in the cluster.
+on all the worker instances in the cluster. - The

-• The financial cost of the SparkR implementation was lower than for the basic implementation.
+packages need to be installed on all of the worker instances in the cluster. - The financial cost of the SparkR implementation was lower than for the basic implementation.

 Why was the SparkR implementation so much faster?